aaronab810/Dubai-Real-Estate-NLP/notebooks/README.md

 # `Topic_discovery_for_SMDI.ipynb`

-This notebook is the creation of the SMDI using topic discovery on the combined dataset from 'twitter_reddit_merge.ipynb'
+This notebook is the creation of the SMDI using topic discovery on the combined dataset from 'twitter_reddit_merge.ipynb' using bertopic and undergoing clustering alternatives.